CAIDA/pybgpstream/docs/api__pybgpstream.rst

    .. py:attribute:: project

-      The name of the project that created the record. *(basestring, readonly)*
+      The name of the project that created the record, or `None` if unset. *(basestring, readonly)*

    .. py:attribute:: collector

-      The name of the collector that created the record. *(basestring, readonly)*
+      The name of the collector that created the record, or `None` if unset. *(basestring, readonly)*

+   .. py:attribute:: router

+      The name of the router that created the record, or `None` if unset.
+(Only used when accessing data from an OpenBMP kafka stream.) *(basestring, readonly)*

    .. py:attribute:: type

       The type of the record, can be one of 'update', 'rib', or 'unknown'.
       *(basestring, readonly)*

-   .. py:attribute:: dump_time

-      The time associated with the dump that contained the record (e.g. the beginning of the MRT file that the record was found in.) *(int, readonly)*

    .. py:attribute:: time